kingzamzon/docs/docs/sdk/serverless-signing/deploying.md

 ## A Note on Immutability

 One of the features of smart contracts on Ethereum is the immutability they can offer.
-For most contracts, you know that the code that lives as a specific address can never be changed, and you don't have to worry about the underlying code being swapped out for some malicious implementation.
+For most contracts, you know that the code that lives at a specific address can never be changed, and you don't have to worry about the underlying code being swapped out for some malicious implementation.
 The same security guarantee can be made when using Lit Actions.

 If you upload your Lit Action code to IPFS, it's easy to reason about how this immutability is achieved.
 Because IPFS uses content-based addressing, i.e. the Content Identifier (CID) of your Lit Action is directly derived from its content, any change to the code, no matter how small, results in a completely different CID.
 This means, like Ethereum smart contract addresses, your users can check and verify the IPFS CID that's being used when making requests to the Lit network.